sunfishcode/basic-text/docs/Background.md

 inspirations of, the formats defined here.

 PRECIS doesn't permit tabs; we include them for the reasons mentioned above.

+And, PRECIS doesn't restrict obsolete or discouraged codepoints, so in general it's more permissive than Basic Text.

 [PRECIS]: https://tools.ietf.org/html/rfc8264
 [Freeform Class (4.3)]: https://tools.ietf.org/html/rfc8264#section-4.3